 Tamar is the daughter-in-law of Judah, one of Joseph’s older brothers.
 He is the one with the “brilliant” idea to profit from Joseph by selling him into slavery.
-Judah is clearly an unsavory character at this point in the Biblical record and his less than noble intentions towards Tamar are in line with his character.
+Judah is clearly an unsavory character at this point in the Biblical record, and his less-than-noble intentions toward Tamar are in line with his character.

 However, Judah’s story does not end with Tamar.
 He actually redeems himself in his encounter with the young brother he sold into slavery after Joseph has risen to power.
 He offers himself in place of his other brother.
 The same jealousy that turned Judah against Joseph is no longer there, even though Benjamin is now his dad’s favorite (because they all presume Joseph is dead).
 As a result of his selfless actions, a great blessing is placed before him in Genesis 4:10.

 “The scepter shall not depart from Judah, nor the ruler’s staff from between his feet until tribute comes to him; and to him shall be the obedience of the peoples.”